First search for $B \rightarrow X_{s} \nu \bar{\nu}$ decays

 For each combination of $X_s$ and $B_{\textrm{tag}}$ candidates, the tracks or photon candidates not used in the reconstruction of these candidates form the rest-of-event.
 The numbers of tracks from the IP, $\pi^{0}$, and $\KS$ candidates in the rest-of-event are required to be zero.
 The rest-of-event is allowed to contain photon candidates and tracks with $dr > 2~\cm$ or $\left| dz \right| > 4~\cm$.
 We calculate the total lab-frame energy $E_{\textrm{extra}}$ as the sum of all photon candidates with energies greater than 100, 60, and 150\mev in the forward, barrel, and backward regions of the ECL, respectively. $E_{\textrm{extra}}$ is required to be less than $1.3\gev$, and is further used for background suppression, as explained later.

 After these selections, the average multiplicity of $B_{\rm tag}X_{s}$ candidates per event is 1.71 in simulated signal samples and 1.45 in data.
 In each event, we retain only the candidates with the highest $B_{\textrm{tag}}$ FEI probability.
-After this, the average multiplicity is reduced to 1.06 for simulated signal samples and 1.13 for data.
+After this, the average multiplicity is reduced to 1.06 for simulated signal samples and 1.13 for data, with negligible statistical uncertainty.
+Multiple candidates arise from the exchange of photons or tracks that are displaced from the IP, which are not vetoed in the rest-of-event.
 If multiple signal candidates remain, we select one at random.

 The dominant background contributions arise from continuum $e^{+}e^{-} \to q\bar{q}$ processes and non-signal $B\Bbar$ decays.
 To suppress them, we use a boosted decision tree (BDT)~\cite{Keck:2017gsv}.
 The BDT uses 32 input variables: 26 variables related to kinematics, the rest-of-event, and event shape, selected for their separation power and good data-simulation agreement, and 6 variables specifically designed to suppress backgrounds from $D$ mesons.
 The list of input variables is provided in the Supplemental Material~\cite{supp}.